-- Identify actuarial problems in a variety of contexts.
+1. Identify actuarial problems in an assortment of diverse contexts.

-- Identify the key factors that need to be taken into account in solving actuarial problems.
+2. Identify and be able to communicate the key factors that need to be allowed for in solving actuarial problems.

-- Communicate in writing the results of the solution to the actuarial problem to a variety of stakeholders.
+4. Communicate in writing detailed results of the solution to actuarial problems to an

 Weekly lecture notes will be available on Wattle.
 Hard copies of the lecture notes will not be provided in class.
 It is up to the student to print out the lecture notes from Wattle.